AMAZON 2022: Peruvian Riverboat Photography & Birding Adventure

 The itinerary may vary slightly depending on the weather and water levels which affect our ability to enter areas.
 It may also be run in reverse to minimize the number of people from different boats visiting areas at one time.

-Cost is $5,500 per person, based upon double occupancy, from Lima, Peru.
-(Airport code LIM.
+Cost is $5,650 per person, based upon double occupancy, from Lima, Peru.
+(Airport code LIM).

 This trip ends in same as arrival city (Airport code LIM).

 Above prices based on double occupancy.
-If a single cabin is preferred, we have ONE single cabin on the riverboat:
+If a single cabin is preferred, we have TWO single cabins on the riverboat (cost includes single hotel room in Lima, too):

 If fewer than the minimum number of required participants are registered, we may still be able to run the trip by adding a small-group supplement fee, per person, determined by the number of participants registered.